Week 9 HW: Cell Free Systems

 Part 4: Mock Genes in Space Proposal

-1. Background information
+1. Background

 Long-duration missions may depend on dried DNA templates for on-demand production of medicines, enzymes, and diagnostics.
 Space radiation and temperature cycling could damage these templates and reduce the reliability of cell-free manufacturing.
 I want to test how well lightweight shielding preserves the functional expression capacity of stored DNA.
-This matters for humanity because future crews will need compact, stable biotechnology systems far from Earth, and it is scientifically interesting because it connects the space environment directly to the survival of usable genetic information.
+This matters because future crews will need compact, stable biotechnology systems far from Earth, and it is scientifically interesting because it directly connects the space environment to the survival of usable genetic information.

 2. Molecular or genetic target